Alprazolam: Medical uses

-Alprazolam is mostly used in management of anxiety disorders, panic disorders, and nausea due to chemotherapy.
-Alprazolam is indicated for the treatment of generalized anxiety disorder and panic disorder with or without agoraphobia in adults.
-The FDA label advises that the physician should periodically reassess the usefulness of the drug.
+Alprazolam is used in the management of anxiety disorders and nausea due to chemotherapy.
+Alprazolam is indicated for the treatment of generalized anxiety disorder (GAD) and panic disorder with or without agoraphobia in adults.

 Panic disorder

 Alprazolam is effective in the relief of moderate to severe anxiety and panic attacks.
-Alprazolam is not recommended in Australia for the treatment of panic disorder because of concerns regarding tolerance, dependence, and abuse.
+In Australia, alprazolam is not recommended for the treatment of panic disorder because of concerns regarding tolerance, dependence, and abuse.
 Most evidence shows that the benefits of alprazolam in treating panic disorder last only four to ten weeks.
 However, people with panic disorder have been treated on an open basis for up to eight months without apparent loss of benefit.

 Alprazolam is recommended by the World Federation of Societies of Biological Psychiatry (WFSBP) for treatment-resistant cases of panic disorder where there is no history of tolerance or dependence.

+A 2023 meta-analysis of published and unpublished FDA-submitted regulatory trials of alprazolam extended-release for panic disorder found that only one of five clinical trials showed a positive efficacy outcome (20%), while the rest were negative and did not demonstrate effectiveness.
+In the published literature, three trials were published conveying a positive outcome (100%), but of these, only one was positive and the other two were considered to have been inappropriately spun as positive.
+The effect size (Hedges's g) of alprazolam for the treatment of panic disorder based on the five clinical trials was 0.33 (a small effect) and based on the published trials was 0.47 (a moderate effect), equating to an increase of 0.14 or 42%.
+The authors concluded that publication bias substantially inflated the effectiveness of alprazolam for panic disorder.

 Anxiety disorders

 Anxiety associated with depression is responsive to alprazolam.
-Clinical studies have shown that the effectiveness is limited to 4 months for anxiety disorders.
+Clinical studies have shown that the effectiveness is limited to four months for anxiety disorders.
 However, the research into antidepressant properties of alprazolam is poor and has only assessed its short-term effects against depression.
 In one study, some long term, high-dosage users of alprazolam developed reversible depression.
-In the US, alprazolam is FDA-approved for the management of anxiety disorders (a condition corresponding most closely to the APA Diagnostic and Statistical Manual DSM-IV-TR diagnosis of generalized anxiety disorder) or the short-term relief of symptoms of anxiety.
-In the UK, alprazolam is recommended for the short-term treatment (2–4 weeks) of severe acute anxiety.

-Nausea due to chemotherapy
+In the US, alprazolam is indicated for the treatment of generalized anxiety disorder and panic disorder with or without agoraphobia.

+In the UK, alprazolam is indicated for short-term symptomatic treatment of anxiety in adults.

+Chemotherapy-induced nausea and vomiting

 Alprazolam may be used in combination with other medications for chemotherapy-induced nausea and vomiting.